junny6769/premier-league-prediction/README.md

 Newly promoted teams without recent Premier League history are initialized at league-average attack and defence strength.

-I compared multiple temporal weighting strategies through historical backtesting and selected the best-performing configuration.
+I compared multiple temporal weighting strategies through historical backtesting and selected the best-performing configuration, which is linear weighting.